By Rakiya A,Muhammad

 “AGILE will empower the girls not through material possessions but by imparting skills; they will acquire competencies essential for navigating the economic landscape.”

-He reveals that the AGILE program will benefit 448 schools in Sokoto, including mixed junior and senior secondary schools.
+He reveals that the AGILE programme will benefit 448 schools in Sokoto, including mixed junior and senior secondary schools.

-It encompasses additional essential elements, such as menstrual hygiene initiatives aimed at ensuring girls remain in school and the incorporation of life skills into the educational curriculum.
+It includes essential elements such as menstrual hygiene initiatives to help girls remain in school and the incorporation of life skills into the curriculum.

 “We engage with communities to persuade husbands and fathers to permit their return to school, which is why we have established learning centres throughout the 23 local government areas of the state.”